Does Canada have a temporary immigration program to help me?

 It's important to get legal help from an immigration lawyer if you want to apply for one of these programs.
 Immigration law is complicated.
 There are many different rules and time limits.

-If you do not qualify for your country or region's program, you may have other options.
+If you do not qualify for a temporary program, you may have other options.
 An immigration lawyer can explain all the options you have to come to Canada or stay in Canada.

 Current programs